hummingbird-me/kitsu-web/README.md

 ```

 We use [Storybook](https://storybook.js.org/docs/react/get-started/introduction) to document
 components.
-We ask that you please document any new components you add.
+We ask that you please document any new reusable components you add.

 #### Running Tests